-When The Root Cellar was in the beginning creation stages, we knew we had strict values that we wanted to uphold, but we weren't entirely sure how to uphold them with the food system being as toxic as it is.
+When The Root Cellar was in the beginning creation stages, we knew we had strict values that we wanted to uphold, but we weren't entirely sure how to uphold them while maintaining "modern conveniences."

 We realized how hard it is and more expensive it would be to do things right.
 The bureaucracy and un- ethical nature the food supply chain was just the beginning.
 We listened and learned a Iot in a short period of time, and made it our mission to discover the truth about the food and agricultural industry down to every detail.
 We learned a bit about certifications.
 That organic, along with a lot of other certifications, ONLY meant no use of pesticides.
 Thats it.
 If you could conjure up the most disturbing images of animal handling and conditions that directly effect the food as we consume it- it is not a pretty picture.
 Organic doesn't mean sustainable either.
 Some of the practices around "certified organic" are extremely harmful to local environments and economies just as much as any other farm spraying pesticides, just in more insidious ways.

-Our promise as stewards of the earth, and nurturers to you, is that you will know what you are eating, and you can entrust that our food chain is short, sweet, and culturally/environmentally relevant.
+Our promise as stewards of the earth, and nurturers to you, is that you will know what you are eating, and you can entrust that our recommendations, and partners will keep your food supply chain short, sweet, and culturally/environmentally relevant.
 You can put your full trust in us, as our number one passion is serving mindful meals, and charging our community with love and awareness.

 Cherokee Valley Bison Ranch